WTWLanka

 With our $500 Giving Joy microgrant, WTW Lanka expanded its flagship Career Talk: English for Employment program — a five-month virtual initiative designed to equip young women with the practical English skills needed to access meaningful employment.
 The program covers CV writing, interview preparation, workplace communication, and professional etiquette, giving participants not just knowledge but the confidence to use it.

 WTW Lanka delivered a comprehensive professional communication and career readiness curriculum designed to close the gap between academic learning and real workplace requirements.
-The program moved participants through a carefully structured journey.
-Beginning with a formal orientation and placement testing to assess proficiency and match participants to the right level of training, the curriculum; then moved through applied business grammar, covering verb tenses in the context of describing professional history and work sequences; before diving into digital professional branding, where participants drafted professional biographies and submitted audio recordings to practice presenting themselves confidently.
+The program moved participants through a carefully structured journey: a formal orientation and placement test to assess proficiency and match participants to the right level of training, followed by applied business grammar centered on describing professional history and work sequences, then digital professional branding, where participants drafted professional biographies and submitted audio recordings to practice presenting themselves with confidence.

-The program also introduced participants to the Interview Formula, professional CV construction, and real-world interview simulations.
-Soft skills sessions on time management addressed workplace productivity and organizational efficiency, and the program concluded with advanced training in future tenses for career planning and a high-impact public speaking and presentation module.
+Participants were also introduced to the Interview Formula, professional CV construction, and real-world interview simulations.
+Soft-skills sessions on time management addressed workplace productivity and organizational efficiency, and the core curriculum built toward advanced training in future tenses for career planning and a high-impact public speaking and presentation module.

 The Results